sgl-project/ome/oeps/0005-mcp-support/README.md

 2.  **Permissions**: The new `permissionProfile` with `kubeResources` is very powerful.
 Misconfiguration can create security risks.
 The controller creates `Roles`/`RoleBindings`, so RBAC must be enabled in the cluster.
 3.  **Gateway as Entry Point**: While direct access to `MCPServer` services is possible, the intended architecture is for all traffic to flow through an `MCPGateway`.
 The gateway provides crucial features like policy enforcement, routing, and a stable endpoint.
 4.  **Transport Limitations**: `stdio` transport is only suitable for simple, single-shot tools and does not support scaling beyond one replica. `streamable-http` or `sse` are recommended for production.
-5.  **Incomplete Gateway Features**: The provided API spec for `MCPGateway` includes fields for `policy` and `observability`, but their detailed schemas are not yet fully determined.
+5.  **Incomplete Gateway Features**: The provided API spec for `MCPGateway` includes a field for `policy`, but its detailed schema is not yet fully determined.
+6.  **Observability**: The gateway follows Kubernetes-native observability patterns:
+  - Health checks via standard K8s probes
+  - Metrics via Prometheus annotations
+  - Tracing via service mesh/OpenTelemetry
+  - Logging via stdout/stderr

 ### Risks and Mitigations